Using $0 as a payment option in a payment form

 Making the 3% additional fee coverage option conditional upon payment

-When you're offering $0 as a payment option in your form, we recommend making the 3% fee conditional upon payment, so it will only show when a gift amount is being submitted.
-You can do this by editing the field...
+When you're offering $0 as a payment option in your form, we recommend making the 3% fee conditional upon payment, so it will only display when a gift amount is being submitted.
+This way, when someone has selected a $0 option in your Amount field, the 3% additional fee coverage option will disappear.

 ...and then selecting the "Show fee coverage only when amount has been entered" checkbox, as shown here: